Fanfic / Hope for the Heartless

 - After enduring numerous pranks from the Invisibles for many months, the Horned King makes a mental recapitulation about them and finds in them two traits that remind him of himself; the Invisibles are deeply passionate about their work, like he had been about world domination, and like him, they have endless drive and ruthless determination to make something work, no matter how difficult that might be.

 - The gwythaint.
 It's revealed to be a female and quickly befriends Avalina.
 Avalina names her Taranau Adeon, though she's called Addie by everyone.
 It's revealed that the other gwythaint, which died at the end of the movie, was her mate and had impregnated her before his death.
 The baby is born by the spring.

-- One of the Horned King's former henchmen (the one who kidnaps Avalina) is revealed to be the one who almost killed Taran in the movie when the boy fell to the mess hall while trying to rescue Hen Wen.
-The author chose that man to be the main threat to Avalina out of the bandits because his behavior during his brief appearance indicated that he enjoys killing regardless of the victim's age.
+- One of the Horned King's former henchmen (the one who kidnaps Avalina) is revealed to be the one who almost killed Taran in the movie when the boy fell to the mess hall while trying to rescue Hen-Wen.
+The author chose that man to be the main threat to Avalina out of the bandits because his behavior during his brief appearance indicated that he enjoyed killing regardless of the victim's age.

 - Only Sane Man: The first Invisible among the others.
 It certainly feels itself to be the only sane one in the castle at times.